AnaG0307/favbooks-v3/README.md

 ## **Credits**

-I would like to thanks both my parents and my two borthers for their support no matter what and for cheering me in every single step of the way.
+I would like to thanks both my parents and my two brothers for their support no matter what and for cheering me in every single step of the way.

 A special thank you to Chris Quinn as well, my mentor throughout all my projects at Code Institute.
 I have learned a lot from him and made me feel reassured when I was feeling things were not going well.
 I can't thank him enough!